mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

       - The contents of the payload for this request are determined by calling the `toIdentityToken()` method that exists on the base `TokenRequest` object, but can be extended by the sub-classes.
 This method translates "the information in the `TokenRequest` into the payload that will be sent to the `/connect/token` endpoint on our Identity Server.

-    - The Identity Server validates the request based on the grant type, and then generates a response that will be some form of `Identity[Type]Response`:
+    - The Identity Server validates the request based on the grant type, and then generates a response that will be some form of `IdentityResponse`:

       - [`IdentityTokenResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-token.response.ts)

         - This response contains:

           - Authentication information for the user
+            - Access Token
+            - Refresh Token
           - Decryption information for the user

       - [`IdentityTwoFactorResponse`](https://github.com/bitwarden/clients/blob/main/libs/common/src/auth/models/response/identity-two-factor.response.ts)